cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 2. Click **New pull request**.
 3. Enter the title for the pull request.
 4. Enter a description for the pull request.
-5. Apply a :ref:`label identifying the type of change <The Release Drafter workflow>`
+5. Apply a :ref:`label identifying the type of change <The Release workflow>`
 6. Click **Create pull request**.

 Release notes are pre-filled with the titles of merged pull requests.